Milo1885/Tease-AI/README.md

 Fixes added from Community Members:
-	Stefaf: Bugfix: The Custom Slideshow randomly caused an IllegalCrossThreadCall, when the Slideshow was still running while the Domme is writing a Response.

-	Stefaf: Bugfix: UI-didn't resize on maximizing the window.

-	Stefaf: Bugfix: DommeTagApp wasn't working properly.
-It was randomly showing and setting the wrong Tags for the wrong image.

-	Stefaf: Bugfix/Addon: Only CH-Videos did load .flv Files.
-Now all Video-genres can load .flv-Files.

-	Stefaf: Bugfix: Hold the Edge Taunts returned "TeaseAI did not return a Hold the Edge Taunt" <--- Sorry guys and gals, that was my fault. (stefaf)

-	Stefaf: BugFix: @DommeTag() Didn't return the right picture, if the Task-Line contained a Keyword.

 	Stefaf: Bugfix: @ShowBoobsImage() didn't work with local files.

     Stefaf: Bugfix: Error during CensorshipsSucks, if the window is not maximized